DiamondDigger/joke-app/README.md

-# Sprint Boot Jokes App
+# Spring Boot Jokes App
 This Spring Boot web application displays a random Chuck Norris Joke on the index.